+the office.

-The school will not give your child regular medicine unless you complete and sign this form.
-If more than one medicine is required, a separate form should be completed for each one.
+The school will not give your child regular me more than one medicine is required, a separa edicine unless you complete and sign this form.
+If te form should be completed for each one.

-Medicine will only be given to your child if it is prescribed by your doctor.
-A qualified member of staff who has undertaken the Administering Medicines course will give medicine to your child.
+is prescribed by your doctor.
+A qualified member ng Medicines course will give medicine to your

 Name of child

 Date of birth

 Class

 Medical condition or illness

 Medicine

 Name of medicine (as described on the container)

 Date dispensed

 Expiry date

 Dosage and method

 Timing

 Special precautions/other instructions

 Are there any side effects that the school needs to know about?

 Supervised self-administration (Y/N)

 Procedures to take in an emergency

-NB: Medicines must be in the original container as dispensed by the pharmacy
+NB: Medicines must be in the original cont tainer as dispensed by the pharmacy

 Contact Details

 Name

 Daytime telephone no.

 Relationship to child

 Address